-Discovery Day is an ideal time for students to learn more about the CME and explore how this program can complement your college experience.
+Discovery Day the second round of our admission process and is an ideal time for students to learn more about the CME.
 The Discovery Day activities are designed to give you a sample of what you will encounter as a CME student.

 Can I be admitted to both the Sally McDonnell Barksdale Honors College and the CME?